Legislature protects renters, hurts landlords - Farmville

 As I started this column, compassion should be the role of individuals and businesses.
 Government confiscation is not compassion.
 That is legalized robbery.

-I have been delighted to hear reports that voters are going to the registrar’s offices and voting rather than waiting and hoping that the mail-in system isn’t compromised.
-Everyone that I have heard from has been delighted with the ease in which they have been able to vote and watching their vote being recorded.
+I have been delighted to hear reports that voters are going to the registrars’ offices and voting rather than waiting and hoping that the mail-in system isn’t compromised.
+Everyone that I have heard from has been delighted with the ease in which they have been able to vote and watch their vote being recorded.

 COVID-19